pgroonga/pgroonga.github.io/how-to/laravel.md

 ### Installing Laravel Breeze

-Next, we will install Laravel Breeze, a minimal, simple implementation of all of Laravel’s authentication features, including login, registration, password reset, email verification, and password confirmation.
+Next, we will install Laravel Breeze, a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
 It comes with pre-designed custom blade components and TailwindCSS so that it makes easier to design a web page quickly.

 To install Laravel Breeze, just run the following commands:

 ```shell